rrcobb/backgammon/notes/devlog.md

 - show intermediate states
 - render arrows better
   - allow 'undo' of partial moves

-## UI / TODO

-- human mode:
-  - show more turn indicators
 - don't require clicking 'play' for the human turn or ai turn, just play the next move
 - if there are no valid moves, still have to go to the next player's turn
 - fix the highlights, they are kinda busted
 - show hitting blots

+## UI / TODO

+- human mode:
+  - show more turn indicators
   - maybe animate the roll switching a little, so it's clear that it's your turn
-  - fix bugs?
   - button for undo

 - hide / show for different labeled sections